 • pneumonia.

-Complications of bronchiolitis are most often observed in premature babies, as well as in those who suffer from chronic heart or lung diseases.
+Complications from bronchiolitis are most often observed in premature infants, as well as in those who suffer chronic diseases heart or lungs.

 Prevention